Tag

 Do I have to pay for storage for an outdoor camera?

 This depends a lot on the brand and the model.
 Generally, if a security cam has a memory card slot, you can use native storage without paying anything — it’s just a little trickier to manage.
 If you want video footage to be uploaded to the cloud for easier viewing and saving, you’ll often have to pay for it.
-Brands like Arlo and Ring only allow for free livestreaming video and require a plan if you want to save video for any length of time.
-Google is one of the best options here because its Nest cam offers a certain amount of free online storage without needing a subscription.
+Brands like Arlo and Ring only allow for free livestreaming video and require a plan if you want to save video for any length of time. is one of the best options here because its Nest cam offers a certain amount of free online storage without needing a subscription.

 Is an outdoor security camera ever illegal?